 *Students in Menton follow an academic program that attaches special significance to studying social sciences of the Middle East and Mediterranean regions, including a commitment to learning Arabic, a required language of study for all students on this campus.

 About half of each campus’ student body comes from the region of focus, with other international and French students comprising the other half, ensuring that you will be part of a diverse campus community.
-With the exception of the Euro-Africa program in Reims, courses are taught in English, with additional instruction provided in French and the living languages spoken in the region of focus.
+With the exception of the Euro-Africa program in Reims, the majority of Sciences Po courses are taught in English, with additional instruction provided in French and the living languages spoken in the region of focus.
 In the Euro-Africa program, courses are taught in a mixture of French and English, and all admitted students to this program must be fully fluent in both languages.

 All campuses follow Sciences Po’s interdisciplinary social sciences curriculum, which offers instruction in the following disciplines: